ECE4180-Project/Baby-Monitor/README.md

 - Speaker - PCB Mount

 # How It Works
-## Raspberry Pi 3
+## Camera and audio Setup
-To setup the camera first user must enable it on the Pi by going to **Preferences->Raspberry Pi Configuration-> Interfaces** then reboot the camera
+Both the caream and audio is run through the a wbesever streamed to the parents To setup the camera first user must enable it on the Pi by going to **Preferences->Raspberry Pi Configuration-> Interfaces** then reboot the Pi
 Next download the opencv in order to run the camera
 ```
 sudo apt-get install libhdf5-dev libhdf5-serial-dev